 Written reports are sent to parents each year in addition to three data reports which give an overview of the progress each child is making.
 Parents’ Evenings and Information Evenings take place at key points in the year.

-The curriculum is enhanced with a comprehensive enrichment programme which offers a regular schedule of over 100 clubs and activities a week, ranging from film club to African drumming, Tae Kwon Do, Chamber Choir, Spanish, Computing and wall climbing.
+The curriculum is enhanced with a comprehensive enrichment programme which offers a regular schedule of over 100 clubs and activities a week, ranging from movie club to drama club, programming and robotics, Spanish, German speaking club and art club.

-Quinton House School actively runs the Duke of Edinburgh (D of E) Award throughout the year for pupils aged 14-16.
+Quinton House School actively runs the Duke of Edinburgh (D of E) Award throughout the year for students aged 14-16.
 The award is a voluntary, non-competitive programme of activities in and outside of school.
-Download our latest Extra-Curricular Booklet.

 Trips and visits are a very popular part of life at Quinton House School, and every year group is offered at least one trip each year, with most participating in far more!